utrescu/sqlserverwaiter/README.md

 ## Examples

 Run the command with SQL Server not started.
-The app tries to connect with the server until timeout is reached.
+The app tries to connect until timeout is reached.

 ![sqlserver stopped](README/sqlserver-stopped.gif)